tessellator/resilience4clj-circuitbreaker/README.md

 ```

 Refer to the [configuration guide](/doc/01_configuration.md) for more
-information on how to configure the global registry as well as individual
+information on how to configure the default registry as well as individual
 circuit breakers.

 Refer to the [usage guide](/doc/02_usage.md) for more information on how to